Top Paddling Locations in the Finger Lakes Region

 On a warm spring afternoon, there is no better way to enjoy the beauty of the Finger Lakes than by boat.
 While many people are familiar with boating on the open waters of the lakes themselves, exploring the region in a kayak, paddleboard or canoe can be incredibly rewarding.

 From two wild lakes to bayou-like swamps to a mighty river, the region boasts a diversity of opportunities for quiet water paddling.
 Recent interest has brought new outfitters to the region, adding ease to coordinating a spontaneous outing.
 Make planning even easier by visiting gofingerlakes.org – a new web site created by the non-profit Finger Lakes Land Trust to help connect people to the region’s best outdoor adventures.

-Here are six of our favorite spots to enjoy by boat.
+Here are our favorite spots to enjoy by boat.

 Wild rivers in New York are typically thought to be found only in the Adirondack Park, but the Chemung River is a great alternative for paddlers looking for a scenic trip local to the Finger Lakes region.
 The river is over 45 miles long, but many first-time visitors will prefer the six mile stretch between Bottcher’s Landing in Big Flats and the Fitch’s Bridge pullout just west of Elmira.
 This stretch of the river is particularly picturesque and passes under the steep Palisades, a long sinuous cliff hundreds of feet high that looms over the river along its southern shore.